First Nations University of Canada Annual

 A great way to get in touch with Saskatchewan’s contemporary Aboriginal culture is to attend a powwow.
 Powerful drumming, chanting singers and swirling dancers in brilliant outfits make for an unforgettable experience.
 Powwows carry on traditions, but also serve as social gatherings and dance competitions.
 Above all, they are a lot of fun.
 One of the biggest is the annual Spring Powwow at Regina’s First Nations University (www.fnuniv.ca/powwow).

-Saskatchewan culture is defined by its rich diversity of ethnic backgrounds.
+Saskatchewan culture is defined by its rich mixture of ethnic backgrounds.
 Saskatoon’s Ukrainian Museum of Canada, for example, chronicles the contributions of this prominent segment of Saskatchewan’s makeup (www.umc.sk.ca).
 In northeast Saskatchewan, find out more about the Doukhobors at the National Doukhobor Heritage Village at Veregin.

 MUST SEE, MUST DO